Ficool

 "WHAT—ARC—!"
 He reached with his mana.

-Preparing to strike.
+Preparing to fire.

 But Zero's right hand flicked through the air.
 "Grave Pull."